reco-tech/recocards-help/docs/2-cards-and-boards/turn-off-replies.md

 # Turn off new messages on a card or board

 This is simple.
-Just set Card Status to Frozone from from the Customize pane:
+Just set Card Status to 'Frozen' from from the Customize pane:

 ![Alt text](img/image.png)